NachoPal/parachains-integration-tests-old/README.md

 # Introduction
 The goal of this repository is to provide **Integraton Tests** for the **Common & System Parachains** in the Polkadot ecosystem.
-The tests are expected to be run against a _Parachain<>Relaychain_ local deployment using [Polkadot Launch](https://github.com/paritytech/polkadot-launch).
+The tests are run against a locally deployed _Parachain<>Relaychain_  infra using [Polkadot Launch](https://github.com/paritytech/polkadot-launch).

 A CLI (which the tests make use of) is also available to interact directly with the chains.